-Many families do not receive enough grants and scholarships to cover the full cost of college.
+Many families don’t receive enough grants and scholarships to cover the full cost of college.
 Loans are a way to get money for college and pay it back later.
-When you take a loan, you are borrowing money from a bank, government, lending company, or even the college itself.
-A loan must be paid back, and usually with interest added.
+When you take out a loan, you’re borrowing money from a bank, the federal government, or even the college itself.
+A loan must be paid back, usually with interest added.
 The federal government offers low-interest loans to students.
 It’s important to understand the different types of loans your college may include in your financial award.

-Borrowing money for student loans may seem scary, but loans can be a good option for paying for college if you borrow responsibly and understand your options.
-Here are some things to keep in mind as you consider whether or not a loan is the right approach for paying for your college experience:
+Here are some things to keep in mind as you consider whether a loan is the right approach for paying for your college experience:

 - Learn about federal loans first.

 A federal student loan is money that you or your parents borrow from the federal government to pay for your education and repay later with interest.

 If you aren’t able to cover the costs of going to college with the federal loan you receive, you may need to look into private loans.
 Unlike federal student loans, a private loan is made by a private organization such as a bank, credit union, or state-based or state-affiliated organization, and its terms and conditions are set by the lender.
 Private student loans should be the last option you consider after maximizing all other types of financial aid.
 Private loans typically don’t offer the same benefits federal student loans do (e.g., fixed interest rates and income-driven repayment plans).

 Although many students borrow money to attend college, it’s not a decision that you should take lightly.
 You should consider borrowing only after you’ve explored all other financial aid options.
 Once you’ve explored those options, you can investigate the different loan options available for college.